MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-supported-workloads.md

 # List of platforms, policies, and app types supported by filters in Microsoft Intune

-When you create an app, compliance policy, configuration profile, or app configuration policy, you assign the policy to groups (users or devices).
-When you assign the policy, you can also use filters.
+When you create an app, compliance policy, device configuration profile, or app configuration policy, you assign the policy to groups (users or devices).
+When you assign the policy, you can also use [filters](filters.md).
 For example, you can assign policies to Windows client devices running a specific OS version.

-You can use filters on managed devices (devices enrolled in Intune) and managed apps (apps managed by Intune).
+You can use filters on **managed devices** (devices enrolled in Intune) and **managed apps** (apps managed by Intune).

 Filters support some of the different workloads available in Microsoft Intune.
 This article lists the app types, compliance policies, device configuration profiles, and app configuration policies that support filters.
 It also lists the workloads that aren't supported.